envhyf/wrfR/README.md

 ## Description:

-The R WRF post processing tools is a suite of tools developed to ease working in R with projected meteorological and air quality netcdf files (Ref..), mostly coming from WRF and WRF-CHEM (Ref.)
+The R WRF post processing tools is a suite of R tools developed to ease working in R with projected meteorological and air quality netcdf files (http://www.unidata.ucar.edu/software/netcdf/), mostly coming from WRF and WRF-CHEM (http://www.wrf-model.org)

 The current version v0.1 is a "raw" testing version developed on the base of some R functions I already had product of my research on atmospheric science. so, please, be aware that at this point most of the functions need a real optimization.